dschnitzler14/BlinkR/README.md

 3. The `rsconnect` package (already installed in `STEP0`) handles deployment.

 Once deployed, your students can access BlinkR online from any device!

+> Once you have deployed you can even add the link in the `global.R` file under `site_url = "your-link.com` which will then be added to the email users can send themselves!

 **✅ You're all set.
 Happy experimenting!**